 Vacation Rental Industry Statistics

-Industry revenue declined in 2020, though the industry showed signs of a rebound as early as May of that year.
+While industry revenue declined in 2020, the industry showed signs of a rebound as early as May of that year.

 - 23,000 vacation rental companies operate in the U.S.